cornell-ece6745/ece6745-docs/docs/ece6745-tut07-asic-back-end.md

 innovus> init_design
 ```

-Then, we tell innovus the type of timing analysis we want it to do.
-In
-on-chip variation (OCV) mode, the software calculates clock and data path
-delays based on minimum and maximum operating conditions for setup
-analysis and vice-versa for hold analysis.
-These delays are used together
-in the analysis of each check.
-The OCV is the small difference in the
-operating parameter value across the chip.
-Each timing arc in the design
-can have an early and a late delay to account for the on-chip process,
-voltage, and temperature variation.
-We need this mode in order to do
-proper hold time fixing later on.
+We also need to tell Cadence Innovus the process node are using so it can
+roughly estimate specific technology parameters.

 ```
-innovus> setAnalysisMode -analysisType onChipVariation -cppr both
+innovus> setDesignMode -process 45
 ```

+### 2.3.
+Floorplanning

-The next step is to do some floorplaning.
-This is where we broadly
+The next substep is floorplaning.
+This is where we broadly organize the
-organize the chip in terms of its overall dimensions and the placement of
+chip in terms of its overall dimensions and the placement of any
-any previously designed blocks.
+previously designed blocks.
 For now we just do some very simple
 floorplanning using the `floorPlan` command.

 ```